Table of Contents

 Understanding the Difference: Vertigo vs. Dizziness

-Vertigo is more specific.
-It is the false sensation that you or your surroundings are spinning, whirling, or tilting.
-It is a vestibular symptom, meaning it originates from the balance organs in your inner ear or the parts of the brain that process balance information.
+| Vertigo | The false sensation that you or your surroundings are spinning or tilting. | A vestibular symptom originating from the inner ear balance organs or parts of the brain. |

 When your thyroid is out of balance, it can cause both general dizziness and true vertigo.
 Understanding which one you are experiencing can help your GP narrow down the potential cause.